 - Where do I go for technical help?

-Students find the Originality Report useful for editing papers that include too many quotes and paraphrases.
-Faculty find the Originality Report useful as a tool to teach students proper citation practices and highlight the need for more student originality.
+Students find the Originality Report useful for editing papers that include too many quotes or sources that have not been properly paraphrased.
+Faculty find the Originality Report useful as a tool to teach students proper citation practices and demonstrate the need for more student originality.
 Faculty can also use Turnitin as a tool to detect possible instances of plagiarism.

 Users of Turnitin must interpret matching text in the Originality Report.
-Help screens within the Turnitin interface go into more detail.
+Help screens on the Turnitin website provide more detail.

 Instructors should go directly to the Request an Instructor Account form to register.

 After completing the account request form, instructors will receive an email from Turnitin.com with the account user login information and a temporary password.
 Instructors can then access their account by visiting Turnitin.com

 On the Turnitin website, instructors can create classes and assignments.
 Instructors will need to give students their unique Turnitin Class ID and the enrollment password that they created.
 Copy the Turnitin Class ID and the enrollment password you create when you configure your class, then give students this information (e.g. in a class announcement or in the instructions for an assignment).

 Instructors should give students their Turnitin class ID and class enrollment password in order to use Turnitin for that class.

 Signing In and Joining a Class